tarwn/lessthandot-hugo/blogs/content/posts/2010-03-14-visual-studio-2010-concurrency-profiling.md

 After you are done, start your app and when you close the app, reports will be generated.

-If you don&#8217;t see the reports then do the following; click on View&#8211;>Other Windows&#8211;>Performance Explorer.
+If you don't see the reports then do the following; click on View&#8211;>Other Windows&#8211;>Performance Explorer.

 FYI, You need to run as admin to generate these report and if you are on a 64bit machine then you need to set the platform target to x86 in order to be able to generate these reports.
 I was greeted with the following message: _To enable complete call stacks on x64 platforms, executive paging must be disabled.
 A reboot is then required.
-To make this change, click &#8220;Yes&#8221;, save your work, and then reboot.
+To make this change, click “Yes”, save your work, and then reboot.
 For more information, see http://go.microsoft.com/fwlink/?LinkId=157265_ .
 After I rebooted everything worked.

 There are 3 types of reports that you will see.
 Here is what the CPU Utilization report looks like.